methodgames/methodgames.github.io/roleplay.md

             - However, if you've already entered an unsecured compound that then becomes secure, you're allowed to use building, flying, etc. to exit.
         - Areas of a base that are not within a compound that are either left open or are open as a result of PVP.
             - You may loot and break boxes and tool cupboards in the unsecure areas of the base.
 You may boost, build, or fly to gain access to the unsecure areas of the base.
-    - Tugboats in PRZ are classified as vehicles and can be broken into while a player is offline.
+    - Tugboats and modular boats in PRZ are classified as vehicles and can be broken into while a player is offline.

 #### Online Raiding:
 - PVP should not turn into a raid without first confirming online status.